stevana/stateful-pbt-with-fakes/README.md

 also well aware of the research on dependently typed programming going on in the Programming Logic group.
 One day in the late nineties, after having worked hard on finishing something important on time, John found himself having a week "off".
 So, just for fun, he started experimenting with the idea of testing if a program respects a formal specification.

 Typically in dependently typed programming you use the types to write the specification and then the program that implements that type is the formal proof that the program is correct.
 For example, let's say you've implemented a list sorting function, the specification typically then is that the output of the sorting function is ordered, i.e. for any index $i$ in your output list the element at that index must be smaller or equal to the element at index $i + 1$.
 Formally proving that a program is correct with respect to a specification is often as much work as writing the program in the first place, so merely testing it can often be a sweet spot where you get some confidence that the specification is correct, without having to do the proving work.
 For example in the sorting example you can simply generate a random input list and then compare the output of your sorting function with the one in the standard library (which is likely to be correct).
 As programs get more complicted the ratio of effort saved by merely testing, as opposed to proving, increases.
 In fact for bigger programs the effort involved in proving correctness is simply too high for it to be practical (this is an active area of research).
-Given all this, I hope you can at least start to see why this idea excited John.
+Given all this, I hope that you can start to see why this idea excited John.

 While John was working on this idea, Koen Claessen, another member of the Functional Programing group, [stuck his head](https://youtu.be/x4BNj7mVTkw?t=289) into John's office and asked what he was doing.
-Koen too quickly got excited and came back the next day with his improved version of John's code.
-There was some things that Koen hadn't thought about, so John iterated on his code and so it went back and forth for a week until the first implementation of property-based testing was written and not long after they publised the paper [*QuickCheck: A Lightweight Tool for Random Testing of Haskell Programs*](https://www.cs.tufts.edu/~nr/cs257/archive/john-hughes/quick.pdf) (ICFP 2000).
+Koen got excited as well and came back the next day with his improved version of John's code.
+There was some things that Koen hadn't thought about, so John iterated on his code and so it went back and forth for a week until the first implementation of property-based testing was written and not long afterwards they publised the paper [*QuickCheck: A Lightweight Tool for Random Testing of Haskell Programs*](https://www.cs.tufts.edu/~nr/cs257/archive/john-hughes/quick.pdf) (ICFP 2000).
 I think it's worth stressing the *lightweight tool* part from the paper's title, the complete source code for the [first version](https://github.com/Rewbert/quickcheck-v1) of the library is included in the appendix of the paper and it's about 300 lines of code.

 Haskell and dependently typed programming languages, like Agda, are pure functional programming languages, meaning that it's possible at the type-level to distinguish whether a function has side-effects or not.
 Proofs about functions in Agda, and similar languages, are almost always only dealing with pure functions.
 Probably as a result of this, the first version of QuickCheck can only test pure functions.
 This shortcoming was rectified in the follow up paper [*Testing monadic code with QuickCheck*](https://www.cse.chalmers.se/~rjmh/Papers/QuickCheckST.ps) (2002) by the same authors.

-It's an important extension as it allows us to reason about functions that use mutable state, file I/O and networking.
-It also lays the foundation for being able to test concurrent programs, as we shall see below.
+It's an important extension as it allows us to reason about functions that use mutable state, file I/O and networking, etc. It also lays the foundation for being able to test concurrent programs, as we shall see below.

 Around the same time as the second paper was published (2002), John was applying for a major grant at the Swedish Strategic Research Foundation.
 A part of the application process involved pitching in front of a panel of people from industry.
-Some person from [Ericsson](https://en.wikipedia.org/wiki/Ericsson) was on this panel and they were interested in QuickCheck.
+Some person from [Ericsson](https://en.wikipedia.org/wiki/Ericsson) was on the panel and they were interested in QuickCheck.
 There was also a serial entrepreneur on the panel and she encouraged John to start a company, and the Ericsson person agreed to be a first customer, and so Quviq AB was founded in 2006[^1] by John and Thomas Arts (perhaps somewhat surprisingly, Koen was never involved in the company).

 The first project at Ericsson that Quviq helped out testing was written in Erlang.
 Unlike Haskell, Erlang is not a pure functional programming language and on top of that there's concurrency everywhere.
 So even the second, monadic, version of QuickCheck didn't turn out to be ergonomic enough for the job.
 This is what motivated the closed source Quviq QuickCheck version written in Erlang, first mentioned in the paper [*Testing telecoms software with Quviq QuickCheck*](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=b268715b8c0bcebe53db857aa2d7a95fbb5c5dbf) (2006).
 The main features of the closed source version that, as we shall see, are still not found in many open source versions are:

   1. Sequential *stateful* property-based testing using a state machine model;
   2. *Parallel* testing with race condition detection by reusing the sequential state machine model.

 We shall describe how these features work in detail later.
 For now let's just note that *stateful* testing in its current form was first mentioned in [*QuickCheck testing for fun and profit*](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=5ae25681ff881430797268c5787d7d9ee6cf542c) (2007).
 This paper also mentions that it took John four iterations to get the stateful testing design right, so while the 2006 paper already does mention